Canon 1Ds Mark III vs Sony A5000

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS-1Ds Mark III and Sony Alpha A5000 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 |Canon 1Ds Mark III||Y||-||-||-||-||-||2.0||-||-||-|

 |Canon 1D X Mark II||Y||mono||mono||Y||Y||mini||3.0||-||-||-|

 |Canon 1D X||Y||mono||-||Y||-||mini||2.0||-||-||-|

 It is notable that the 1Ds Mark III has a hotshoe, while the A5000 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 Studio photographers will appreciate that the Canon 1Ds Mark III (unlike the A5000) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 So how do things add up?
 Is there a clear favorite between the Canon 1Ds Mark III and the Sony A5000?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.